RPC names Karen Hendy as Head of Corporate

 "We'll continue to focus on what we're good at, with our sights firmly set on the horizon.
 The market and corporate landscape is evolving and full of opportunities, which we plan to make the most of."

 Tim said: "This move will free me up to take a more strategic role across RPC, helping to drive forward the firm's various lines of business.
-I will be working closely with RPC Consulting and Centre for Legal Leadership, and with James to guide RPC forward as a successful professional services firm.
+I will be working closely with RPC Tyche [from 30 May 2020, RPC Consulting became RPC Tyche LLP] and Centre for Legal Leadership, and with James to guide RPC forward as a successful professional services firm.

 "Karen is energetic, pragmatic and insightful and will drive the Corporate practice forward with grace and stamina."